Temesgen123/ecommerce/README.md

 ### Storefront

 - Homepage with auto-playing promotional carousel and category showcase
-- Global navbar with horizontal scrolling category menu and integrated search — accessible from any page
+- Global navbar with horizontal scrolling category menu and integrated search — accessible from any page, mobile-responsive
 - Product catalog with category filtering, price range, and sorting
 - Amazon-style product detail page with vertical thumbnail strip, sticky buy box, and image gallery
 - Hover-to-preview thumbnails (desktop) and tap-to-preview (mobile)
 - Color variant image cards with per-variant pricing and sold-out overlays
+- **Variant-accurate cart images** — selecting a color variant shows that variant's image in the cart, not the default product image
+- **Dedicated cart page** (`/cart`) — two-column desktop layout with item table and sticky order summary; fully responsive on mobile
 - **Frequently Bought Together** — admin-curated product bundles with add-all-to-cart and per-item toggle
 - **Collapsible product reviews** — star ratings, verified purchase badges, and review form in a toggleable section
 - Product comparison (up to 3 side-by-side) with floating compare drawer and dedicated compare page